nboldhq/docs/contents/45-connected-apps/20-hubspot/80-Update and Uninstall HubSpot Solution.md

 ---
 # Update & Uninstall Solutions: HubSpot

-Update the solution if you see an update available.
-This means our team made some improvements for you!
+When you see an Update under your installed solution, it means our team has made some improvements for you.

 You can follow the below steps to update the solution: